 - Cyanide capsules (Feratox) are the best option of all.
 Recommended!

-- They can be placed in bait stations baited specifically to attract possums.
+- They can be placed in bait stations baited to attract only possums or ferrets.

 - They kill quickly and humanely when the animal bites into them.